sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Such errors are called [off-by-one errors](https://en.wikipedia.org/wiki/Off-by-one_error) because we’re either missing one array element or trying to access an element that’s just outside the array bounds.

-And it gets worse when we nest loops:
+It gets worse when we nest loops:

 <!-- let console = { log: vi.fn() } -->